AB3478/PyBer_Analysis/README.md

 ## Recommendations

-1. Additional advertising, reducing costs for rural customers, and hiring more drivers may help increase the demand and total fares PyBer earns from rural cities.
+1. Data from a 12-month period or multiple years could help ensure our results are accurate and represent the true disparities between cities.
+A four-month period is a small sample size and may not represent PyBer's actual annual totals.
-2. Currently, the greatest demand and total fares are generated from urban cities.
-PyBer should primarily focus on expanding to other urban cities in effort to grow profits
+2. The greatest demand and total fares are generated from urban cities.
+PyBer should primarily focus on expanding to other urban areas to further grow profits.
-3. Lastly,
+3. Additional advertising, reducing costs for rural customers, and hiring more drivers may help increase the demand and total fares PyBer earns from rural cities.